HunterCartier702/PiHole-and-Unbound/README.md

 <p align="center"><img alt="DNS" src="Pi/digpass.png" height="auto" width="800"></p>

 ## Troubleshooting
 Initially I could not get DNSSEC working.
 It kept saying my key wasn't secure and so I generated another key.
 It still continued to fail.
 I already had a new router coming in that same day to replace my ISP's hardware and after I installed it I tried again.
 I had the same error.
 So I figured i'd uninstall and start fresh.
 I then re-installed everything again and this time it worked without any additional steps.
 I saw online I wasn't the only peson with the issue, but didn't see anyone with a fix.
-So go buy a new router.... kidding
+So go buy a new router if needed.... kidding
 ```shell
 # autoremove is used to remove packages that were automatically installed to satisfy dependencies
 # Removing a package removes all packaged data, but leaves usually small (modified) user configuration files behind, in case the remove was an accident.